yimwingchow/bio_data_analysis/project/project_diary.md

 # Project diary

-### Guillermo Carrasco Hernández
+### 2015-02-26

+I have copied all raw project data to my home directory in Uppmax do be able to share it with Sofia and Yim, the data consists on:

+* 2 projects
+* 18 samples
+* 8 FASTQ files for the first project (paired end reads)
+* 56 FASTQ files for the second project (all samples ran in 2 lanes, paired end reads)
+* 19 GB total amount of data

 ### 2015-02-24

 ##### Notes from the paper "_Functional shifts in insect microRNA evolution_"

 * Again miRNA are short (~22 nucleotides) sequences that mediate RNA translation.
 * miRNA are absent in unicellular organisms

 ### 2015-02-21